tuist/tuist/Sources/tuist/tuist.docc/Articles/Tuist/Users/synthesized-files.md

 | Fonts | `Fonts+{Target}.swift` |
 | Files | `Files+{Target}.swift` |

-> Note: You can disable the synthesizing of resource accessors in a per-project basis by passing the `disableSynthesizedResourceAccessors` option to the project options.
+> Note: You can disable the synthesizing of resource accessors on a per-project basis by passing the `disableSynthesizedResourceAccessors` option to the project options.

 #### Custom templates